Jimmy Page

 James Patrick Page (born 9 January 1944) is an English musician and producer who achieved international success as the guitarist and founder of the rock band Led Zeppelin.

 Page began his career as a studio session musician in London and, by the mid-1960s, was a notable session guitarist in Britain.
 He was a member of the Yardbirds from 1966 to 1968.
 When the Yardbirds broke up, he founded Led Zeppelin, which was active from 1968 to 1980.

-Following the (1980) death of Led Zeppelin drummer John Bonham, Page played with XYZ, the Firm, the Honeydrippers, Coverdale–Page, and Page and Plant.
+Following the death of Led Zeppelin drummer John Bonham in 1980, Page played with XYZ, the Firm, the Honeydrippers, Coverdale–Page, and Page and Plant.
 Page performed with many artists, both live and in studio recordings, and in a 2007 Led Zeppelin reunion that was released as the 2012 concert film Celebration Day.
 Along with the Edge and Jack White, he participated in the 2008 documentary It Might Get Loud.

 Page is considered to be one of the greatest and most influential guitarists of all time.
-Rolling Stone magazine has described Page as "the pontiff of power riffing" and ranked him number three in their 2015 list of the "100 Greatest Guitarists of All Time", behind Jimi Hendrix and Eric Clapton, and 3rd again in 2023 behind Chuck Berry and Jimi Hendrix.
-In 2010, he was ranked number two in Gibson's list of "Top 50 Guitarists of All Time" and, in 2007, number four on Classic Rocks "100 Wildest Guitar Heroes".
+Rolling Stone magazine has described Page as "the pontiff of power riffing" and ranked him No. 3 on its 2015 list of the "100 Greatest Guitarists of All Time", behind Jimi Hendrix and Eric Clapton, and No. 3 again in 2023 behind Chuck Berry and Jimi Hendrix.
+In 2010, Page was ranked No. 2 on Gibson's list of "Top 50 Guitarists of All Time" and, in 2007, No. 4 on Classic Rocks "100 Wildest Guitar Heroes".
 He was inducted into the Rock and Roll Hall of Fame twice: once as a member of the Yardbirds (1992) and once as a member of Led Zeppelin (1995).